ward off

 - This, it is thought, helps ward off health problems including cancer and heart disease.

-他们认为这种蔬菜有助于抵御包括癌症和心脏病这类健康问题。 - He managed to ward off the blow.
+他们认为这种蔬菜有助于抵御包括癌症和心脏病这类健康问题。 - He proposed a series of measures that might ward off the environmental apocalypse.